grafana/k6-docs/docs/sources/v0.47.x/javascript-api/jslib/aws/EventBridgeClient/_index.md

 title: 'EventBridgeClient'
 head_title: 'EventBridgeClient'
 description: 'EventBridgeClient allows interacting with AWS EventBridge service'
-excerpt: 'EventBridgeClient class allows sending custom events to Amazon EventBridge so that they can be matched to rules.'
+description: 'EventBridgeClient class allows sending custom events to Amazon EventBridge so that they can be matched to rules.'
 weight: 00
 ---